sharetribe/ftw-daily/docs/styling.md

 `<h1 class="SectionHero__heroMainTitle__3mVNg"><span>Book saunas everywhere.</span></h1>` are
 defined in a "class" called `SectionHero__heroMainTitle__3mVNg`.
-As stated before, the first part of a class name is actually giving us a hint about what component is defining that style - in this case, it's _SectionHero_ and its styles can be found from file:
+As stated before, the first part of a class name is actually giving us a hint about what component is defining that style - in this case, it's _SectionHero_ and its styles can be found from the file:
 `src/components/SectionHero/SectionHero.css`.

 There's only two groups of components that break that rule: